 Better for our Wallet

-On average, parents spend $4,000 on disposable nappies per child.
-We worked out that using our nappies you will spend $875 (including laundering expenses) for your first child, and since our nappies can be reused, it costs even less for your second or third child.
-In fact, Real Nappies cloth nappies are guaranteed for at least two children!
+On average, parents spend $4,000 on disposable nappies per child (approx. 3 years old toilet training stage).
+We worked out that using Real Nappies you will spend $910 (including laundering expenses) for your first child, and since our nappies can be reused, it costs even less for your second or third child.
+In fact, Real Nappies cloth nappies have a warranty for at least two children!

 Where’s that math coming from?

 Read the details on our page Cost of Cloth Nappies vs Disposables.